 - Cut butter into equal, roughly 2-Tablespoon chunks and place them in a heavy-bottom, light-colored 8-inch skillet.
 Set the skillet over medium-low heat, swirling the butter around the pan as it melts.

 - The browning process in total will take around 10-15 minutes.
 Stir just about continuously once the butter melts, keeping it moving around the pan.
 Soon the melted butter will begin to foam.
 Keep stirring and cooking and you'll eventually detect a fairly strong nutty, toffee-like aroma.
 Keep an eye out for the milk solids (little speckly bits) on the bottom of the pan.
-They'll start out golden, then quickly turn to golden-brown - this is your signal to immediately remove the pan from the heat and carefully pour the browned butter into a heat-safe medium/large mixing bowl (or other bowl if you don't have your mixing bowl handy, the important thing is to get it out of the hot pan ASAP).
+They'll start out golden, then quickly turn to golden-brown then a deeper golden-brown - this is your signal to immediately remove the pan from the heat and carefully pour the browned butter into a heat-safe medium/large mixing bowl (or other bowl if you don't have your mixing bowl handy, the important thing is to get it out of the hot pan ASAP).
+Make sure to scrape up and include all of those toasty milk solids.

 Prepare the Cookie Dough

-- Heat the oven to 350°F and line large sheet pan(s) with parchment paper.
-Whisk together the flour, remaining 1 ¼ teaspoons cinnamon, baking powder, baking soda, salt, allspice, and nutmeg in a small/medium mixing bowl.
+- Whisk together the flour, remaining 1 ¼ teaspoons cinnamon, baking powder, baking soda, salt, allspice, and nutmeg in a small/medium mixing bowl.
 Set aside for now.

 - Pour the melted brown butter into a large mixing bowl, then add the brown sugar and granulated sugar.
 With either an electric mixer or by hand with a whisk, mix the butter and sugars until well-combined and thickened.